Shuruhatik/writerx/README.md

 Ensures atomic file writes using the [write-rename pattern](https://en.wikipedia.org/wiki/Atomic_operation) with write coalescing to prevent race conditions.
 Multiple concurrent writes are automatically merged, ensuring only the latest data is written safely.

-## Why stenox?
+## Why steno.x?

-stenox is built on the same proven algorithm as steno, but with performance optimizations that make it **2-3x faster** in most scenarios:
+steno.x is built on the same proven algorithm as steno, but with performance optimizations that make it **2-3x faster** in most scenarios:

 - ✅ **Faster**: 2-3x performance improvement over steno
 - ✅ **Same reliability**: Uses the same atomic write strategy (temp file + rename)